 9.3 The Maritime Forces Review identified a requirement for patrolling in the Southern Ocean and in the Ross Sea.
-At least one of the vessels (multi-role vessel and/or offshore patrol vessels should be capable of conducting operations in these waters.
+At least one of the vessels (the MRV and/or OPVs) should be capable of conducting operations in these waters.
 Advice will be sought from industry as to the marginal cost of including an ice-strenthened capability in the vessel design.
 Funding for this capability is included in the \$500 million allocated for the naval surface fleet.